sponsian/mosaic-dev/README.md

 ### Integer representations of decimals

-Several ratios and the ETH:USD price are integer representations of decimals, to 18 digits of precision.
+Several ratios and the REEF:USD price are integer representations of decimals, to 18 digits of precision.
 For example:

 | **uint representation of decimal** | **Number**    |
 | ---------------------------------- | ------------- |